AequilibraE/aequilibrae/docs/source/project_docs/network.rst

 - **The link extremity is moved from one node to another**

-The information of node ID (A or B node, depending on the extremety) needs to be updated according to the ID for the node the link now terminates in.
+The information of node ID (A or B node, depending on the extremity) needs to be updated according to the ID for the node the link now terminates in.

+In both of the cases above, the information on modes on both the original extremity and the new extremity nodes are also updated.

 .. _net_section.1.2.3: